 Establish and maintain engagement

-Email contacts need to be maintained, and you can do this using a newsletter.
+It is essential to maintain your email contacts, and a good way to do this is by using a newsletter.
 Creating a newsletter gives you a great reason to send content.
 It allows you to reaffirm the connection you have with your audience.
-Having a consistent outreach to people that you know are receptive is very helpful, and newsletters facilitate that.
+Having a consistent outreach to people that you know are receptive is very helpful, and newsletters facilitate help in facilitating that.

 Creation on a schedule